Issa Amro - a well-known Palestinian activist from Hebron.

 (photo credit: REUTERS)

-Amro, who leads an anti-Israeli military rule group in Hebron, is also on trial in an Israeli military court.
+Amro is also on trial in an Israeli military court.
 Israeli authorities have accused him of inciting to violence, participating in riots, and preventing security forces from doing their work.
-Nonetheless, rights groups have called the allegations against Amro “baseless” and urged Israeli authorities to drop their case against him.
+However, rights groups such as Amnesty International have called the allegations against Amro “baseless” and urged Israeli authorities to drop their case against him.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>